 I have several videos on Medicare Advantage plans.
 But here, briefly, are some pros and cons.

-Medicare Part C Benefits
+Medicare Advantage Benefits

 Medicare Advantage plans are not enhanced Medicare coverage.
 By design and regulation, Medicare Advantage plans offer health coverage that is Actuarially Equivalent to the benefits you receive from Part A & B.

 Many Medicare Advantage Plans will bundle a prescriptions drug plan with your medical coverage.
-These are referred to as Medicare Advantage and Prescription Drug Plans (MAPD).
+These are referred to as Medicare Advantage Prescription Drug Plans (MAPD).

 You cannot purchase a separate stand-alone Part D Plan if you have a Medicare Advantage HMO or PPO Plan, even if the plan does not include prescription coverage.

 With a Medicare Advantage plan, you have a select network of doctors or hospitals you available to you.
 You must stay within that network in some plans, like HMOs.
 With an HMO you have no insurance outside of your network, other than emergency.
 This means the private insurance company controls your Medicare coverage.

 With PPOs, you have insurance outside of your Network but it cost you more and your maximum out-of-pocket limit is much higher.
 A PPO allows you to ask a medical provider who is not in-network if they will accept your insurance.
 However, they can and usually do say no.